Jkutkut/Xun-GuiTos/README.md

     - Work focused on the form to create a new player menu.

 ### v0.0 - v0.1: Bluetooth communication
-Work focused on the configuration of the rapsberry pi 4 and the bluetooth communication protocol.
+Work focused on the configuration of the raspberry pi 4 and the bluetooth communication protocol.
 Basic structure of the repository created.

-- Bluetooth interpreter and communication stablised.
+- Bluetooth interpreter and communication established.
 More work will be added on the future.
     - Connection
     - Basic interpreter and communication
     - Change wifi using BT